kiba/Writings/for_science/chp16_the_butterfly_effect.md

 After last night's event, Headmaster Ozpin finally returned to his clockwork themed office.
 He turned on the computer and worked through his email.

 When morning came, the almost-deadly robbery made the local news, and then international news.
-Ozpin already ordered a team of huntsmen to look into Roman Torchwick and apprehend himself if possible, who made himself a bigger target given what just happened last night.
+Ozpin already ordered a team of huntsmen to search and apprehend Roman Torchwick and his accomplices, who made himself a bigger target given what just happened last night.

 News about the victims continued to get stranger and stranger.
 A kind of transponder of an unknown design were found by surgeons, and DNA testing not only found nobody in the database in any of the kingdoms, but also suggested they were too distant to be related to anybody.